Certificate of Proficiency

 Expertise in a core language of Eurasia is central to the program.
 Applicable languages include Russian, Turkish, and Polish.
 Students whose primary language is Russian must successfully complete one Russian language course beyond 207 or otherwise achieve this level of competence.
 Students in the program whose focus is Turkish or Polish must complete the equivalent of the second year in that language.
 Native speakers and students with previous training in any of the languages of Eurasia can fulfill the language requirement by passing a placement test.

-The Program in Russian and Eurasian Studies strongly encourages and supports study abroad as a way for students to gain language proficiency and actively experience the region's culture.
+The Program in Russian, East European, and Eurasian Studies strongly encourages and supports study abroad as a way for students to gain language proficiency and actively experience the region's culture.
 Study abroad includes dedicated language study, internships, and research.

 Students may choose to spend a semester or an entire academic year in Russia or a Eurasian country.
 The program maintains information and offers advice on a number of study abroad programs.
 For more information contact Program Manager Kathleen Allen or the University's Office of International Programs.